-To further analyze impact robustness, we evaluate the relative velocity between the ball and the end effector at contact for different initial ball heights, as shown in Fig.~\ref{fig:theoretical_analysis_relative_velocity}.
-The results indicate that the robust nominal trajectory provides substantially improved robustness.
-The nominal trajectory performs well only when the ball is released from the nominal height; deviations in the initial height lead to higher relative velocities at contact for all but the nominal and two closest heights.
-In contrast, the robust nominal trajectory keeps the relative velocity $v_{\lim}$ bounded below 2.67 m/s across all tested initial heights, effectively limiting impact despite uncertainty in contact timing.
-Meanwhile, the nominal trajectory reaches a maximum relative velocity of 3.93 m/s (47\% higher).
+To analyze impact robustness, we evaluate the relative velocity between the ball and end effector at contact for varying initial ball heights (Fig.~\ref{fig:theoretical_analysis_relative_velocity}).
+The results show that the robust nominal trajectory provides significantly improved robustness.
+The nominal trajectory performs well only at the nominal height; any deviation increases impact velocity except for the nominal and two nearby cases.
+In contrast, the robust nominal trajectory keeps the relative velocity $v_{\lim}$ below 2.67m/s across all cases, effectively limiting impact under timing uncertainty.
+The nominal trajectory reaches up to 3.93 m/s, a 47\% increase.